Water and Sanitation for schools – Mozambique

 Many schools in Mozambique have no safe water supply and poor or non-existent sanitation or handwashing facilities.
 In March 2020 the government shut all schools and only those with adequate facilities have been allowed to re-open.

-This project project will enable Village Water, the only provider working in the area, to work closely with local goverment to map the area and identify exactly where there are gaps in provision.
+This project will enable Village Water, the only provider working in the area, to work closely with local government to map the area and identify exactly where there are gaps in provision.
 This three-year programme will support Chimoio District water and sanitation priorities by providing solar powered systems, toilets, showers and handwashing facilities, hygiene promotion and Covid-19 messaging for approximately 8000 pupils and teachers in three schools.

 The first school will be 25 de Setembro Primary School.
 Currently this school has no safe water point on site and water is collected over a kilometre away.
 Three quarters of the toilet blocks are full and not in use so open defecation is the common practice.
 Village Water will install a new solar powered water pump and latrines alongside a range of health promotion and hygiene activities.
 The project will also train a water committee to maintain the facilities in the future